 The emirate of Dubai has become widely known as one of the most popular destinations in the Middle East for Western visitors.
-As well as offering some of the most luxurious accommodation in the the world, it also has a more tolerant view of Western culture than some of the other countries in the region.
+As well as offering some of the most luxurious accommodation in the the world, it also has a more tolerant view of Western culture than some of the other countries in the region though you need to make sure to adhere to etiquette in Dubai to make your visit proper.
 There are plenty of things to do during a visit to Dubai, and here are just five of the experiences that can be enjoyed during your visit.

 Take A Cruise On Dubai Creek